 OKINAWA KARATE.
 Little is known about the early development of karate on Okinawa.
 Some suggest a few Okinawan people traveled to China to learn kung fu, particularly those who represented the King of Okinawa and his body guards.
 But the presence of the Bubishi with the 36 Chinese families who settled in Okinawa suggest that kung fu may have been introduced at the end of the 14th century.
 There are some who have suggested that the Bubishi is a text from the White Crane martial arts.
 Okinawa was a trading port for southeastern Asia, so all kinds of asian philosophies could have been introduced to their culture.

 Nearly a century after the 36 Chinese families made their home on Okinawa, King Sho Shin proclaimed a weapons ban on Okinawa.
 Some suggest that this was a ban on martial arts and after the proclamation, both kobudo and tode were only practiced in secret.
-Bladed weapons (swords) in the hands of the people were banned in about 1480 AD.
+Bladed weapons in the hands of the people were banned in about 1480 AD.
 The reason for the ban was that King Sho Shin was fearful of a revolution.
-And Okinawa was later invaded by the Satsamura samurai from Japan who also proclaimed a ban of particular weapons on Okinawa.
-It is clear that the literature related to the history (conjecture and legends) of Okinawa and its martial arts, provides many contradictions.
+Okinawa was later invaded by the Satsamura samurai from Japan who continued the ban of weapons.

 Some Okinawan's began to develop the martial art known as kobudo: it is suggested that the development of kobudo was left up to the warrior class (Pechin) on Okinawa, which is unlikely as they were still able to carry swords.
 But no matter who developed this ancient art - whether Pechin or peasants, the tools of the Okinawa farmer, fisherman and merchant were practiced as weapons - thus kata were developed along with many waza (techniques).